-Data collection concluded on November 7, 2019, for both the mail and phone modes.
+Data collection concluded on November 11, 2020 for all modes.

 Data Processing

 Returned mail surveys were data-entered using Epi Info 6 software with data saved on a networked file server.
 Data entry was completed by professional data-entry staff that had plenty of experience in data entry using Epi Info 6 on other mail survey projects.
 The data-entry staff was supervised by permanent BOSR project staff.